 Employment and Salary Outlook

-Assembly line technicians were expected to experience a decline in job availability due to outsourcing and increased use of automation in manufacturing processes, according to the BLS.
-Employment opportunities were predicted to grow by about 5% from 2010-2020, slower than average for all occupations, as reported by the BLS.
+Employment opportunities are predicted to remain steady with little or no change from 2014-2024, slower than average for all occupations, as reported by the BLS.
 Some manufacturing industries, such as auto manufacturing, were forecast to decline faster than others.
 Those with advanced training or experience should have the best job prospects.
-The BLS also reported the median average salary for assemblers and fabricators who don't fall under a particular category as $25,920 per year in May 2012.
-Depending on the industry, a worker's median salary may range from $27,640 (team assemblers) to $45,950 (aircraft structure, surfaces, rigging and systems assemblers).
+The BLS also reported the median average salary for assemblers and fabricators who don't fall under a particular category as $30,080 per year in May 2015.
+Depending on the industry, a worker's median salary may range from $29,080 (team assemblers) to $48,970 (aircraft structure, surfaces, rigging and systems assemblers).